abaleem/android-applications/TourChicago/README.md

 ### Project Details:

-Design and code two new Android apps meant to work together on an Android phone or tablet running version 9, Pie.
+Design and code of two Android apps meant to work together on an Android phone or tablet running version 9, Pie.
 The first app, StarterApp, helps visitors in Chicago decide on points of interest in the Windy City.
 The second app, MainApp, has specific information about the points of interest.